Jennifer Lopez Shares Photos Of Alex Rodriguez Proposing To Her

 Alex is an American former professional baseball shortstop and third baseman that played 22 seasons in Major League Baseball.
 He played for the Seattle Mariners, Texas Rangers, and New York Yankees.

-As for Lopez, she has had a huge career in music, acting, dancing and producing.
+As for Lopez, she has had a huge career as a musician, actress, dancer, and producer.

 Her breakthrough movie, Selena, put JLo on the map.
-Since then, she has starred in big box office hit films such as Out of Sight, The Wedding Planner, Maid In Manhatten, Monster-in-Law, and Second Act.
+Since then, she has starred in hit films such as Out of Sight, The Wedding Planner, Maid In Manhattan, Monster-in-Law, and Second Act.

-On The 6 in 1999, became Lopez’s debut album.
+1999’s On The 6 was Lopez’s debut album.
 The album contained the No. 1 single “If You Had My Love,” and top 10 single, “Waiting For Tonight.”
-Her follow up album, J.Lo cemented her as a pop icon.
-The album debuted at No. 1 in the U.S. the same week as her film The Wedding Planner opened at number one at the box office.
-She became the first entertainer to have a number one album and film simultaneously.
+Her follow-up album, J.Lo, cemented her as a pop icon.
+The album debuted at No. 1 in the U.S. the same week as her film The Wedding Planner opened at No. 1 at the box office.
+She became the first entertainer to have a No. 1 album and a No. 1 film simultaneously.
 The album contained some of her biggest singles to date — “Love Don’t Cost A Thing,” “I’m Real,” “Ain’t It Funny,” and “Play.”

-Since her second studio album, Lopez has released two more albums certified platinum in the States — This Is Me… Then and Rebirth.
+Since her second studio album, Lopez has released two more albums that have become certified platinum in the States — This Is Me… Then and Rebirth.

 Jennifer’s other signature singles include — “Jenny From The Block,” “All I Have,” “Get Right,” and “On The Floor.”

 Entertainment Weekly reported that Jennifer will do a celebration tour of her hits in honor of her 50th birthday this year.
-She first announced this on Ellen.
+She first announced this news on The Ellen DeGeneres Show.
 The tour is titled “It’s My Party: The Live Celebration.”